-(a) Includes our proportionate share of the earnings of our unconsolidated affiliates.
-Earnings include the amortization of the net difference between the carrying amount of the investments and the underlying equity of the entities.

-(b) Includes net (loss) income attributable to the DCP Midstream Business prior to the date of our acquisition from DCP Midstream, LLC.
+- (a) Includes our proportionate share of the earnings of our unconsolidated affiliates.
+Earnings include the amortization of the net difference between the carrying amount of the investments and the underlying equity of the entities. - (b) Includes net (loss) income attributable to the DCP Midstream Business (as defined in the Annual Report on Form 10-K for the year ended December 31, 2017 (the "2017 10-K")) prior to the date of our acquisition from DCP Midstream, LLC.
 For additional details, please read Footnote 1 in Item 8.
 "Financial Statements" in the 2017 10-K.